 - Field Sketching: Beyond the Basics (color and line, layout, perspective)

 - Field Drawing: Tips for the Field (techniques, types of field sketches)

 - Putting It All Together (field notes, maps, and final words)

 The book is one part lesson in the basics of sketching, one part instruction in journal writing, part walk through the process of identifying something and learning about it.

-Three of them on field sketching and drawing.
 The chapters on drawing and sketching have very good tips and techniques.
 Tomlinson discusses types of field sketches, basic drawing skills, tips for the field and tips to make you journal attractive.
 Tomlinson devotes seventy-three to field sketches.
 These are less of a “how to draw” type page but more of a mindset and approaches to field sketching.
 Tomlinson discusses types of field sketches, basic drawing skills, tips for the field and tips to make your journal attractive.

 Here are some of the suggestions I have found helpful.

 - Just put enough color in a sketch and not try to color the whole image.
 Her examples look to illustrate this idea.
 Her illustrations look good.

 - Vary line intensity so the sketch doesn’t look “outline-y”